germal/OpenCVB/README.md

 -   In the OpenCVB directory, run the “PrepareTree.bat” script.
 It will download and run CMake for OpenCV, OpenCV_Contrib, librealsense, and Kinect4Azure.
+    After building it will occupy about 18Gb of disk space – plan accordingly.

     -   This will take a fair amount of time depending on the network speed.